robsontenorio/marina/swarm/README.md

 - Be comfortable with Docker
 Be comfortable GitHub Actions.

+## Important
+> [!WARNING]
+> This document describes the use case of `mary-ui.com` project and its demos.
+Of course, you must adapt it to your own projects.

 ## GitHub Actions
 Set up a GitHub Action on **each repository** to build docker images and push them to the **Private GitHub Registry**.